top of page

 Interactions may occur through:

-• text interfaces such as chatbots or messaging platforms
+• Text interfaces such as chatbots or messaging platforms

-• voice assistants using speech recognition and speech synthesis
+• Voice assistants using speech recognition and speech synthesis

-• integrated digital assistants embedded within applications or services
+• Integrated digital assistants embedded within applications or services

 Conversational AI is often directly accessible to users through chat or voice interfaces.
 However, effective organisational conversational AI typically depends on underlying systems, knowledge sources and workflow integration rather than the interface alone.